yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc.md

 showAsideToc: true
 ---

 Use change data capture (CDC) in your YugabyteDB deployments to asynchronously replicate data changes.
-In the sections below, learn how you can use the Yugabyte CDC connector to send data changes to Apache Kafka or to `stdout`.
+In the sections below, learn how you can use the YugabyteDB CDC connector to send data changes to Apache Kafka or to `stdout`.

 {{< note title="Note" >}}

-The information on this page is for testing and learning about using CDC with the Yugabyte CDC connector on a local YugabyteDB cluster.
+The information on this page is for testing and learning about using CDC with the YugabyteDB CDC connector on a local YugabyteDB cluster.
 Details about requirements for production deployments will be added shortly.

 {{< /note >}}